-Step 10: From the pop-up dialog that appears, select Enable to confirm.
+Step 10: From the pop-up dialogue that appears, select Enable to confirm.

 Step 11: Locate the USB debugging option and select the switch to toggle it on.

-Step 12: From the pop-up dialog that appears, select OK to confirm.
+Step 12: From the pop-up dialogue that appears, select OK to confirm.

-Once your Pixel's bootloader has been unlocked and it's ready to accept USB transfers, you can install the Android 14 Developer Preview.
-While there are a few methods to do this, the simplest way is to use Google's
+Once your Pixel's bootloader has been unlocked and it's ready to accept USB transfers, you can install the Android 14 beta.
+While there are a few ways to do this, the simplest is to use Google's

 Step 1: Open the Android Flash Tool by visiting flash.android.com in Google Chrome.